Weightlifting

 trainer holding weightlifting shoe

-Do women need different weightlifting shoe than men?
+Do women need different weightlifting shoes than men?

 Not necessarily.
-Women runners need different running shoes than men, due to the nature of the sport, and to women’s relatively lighter body weight.
+Women runners need running shoes that are different from men's due to the nature of the sport and to women’s relatively lighter body weight.
 Unlike a weightlifting shoe, the weight of a running shoe is of great importance.
 Runners take about 1700 steps per mile, and even a tiny increase in the weight of their shoes can be significant to their training.
-The weight of a weightlifting shoe is not nearly as significant as the need for stability, flexibility of the sole and height of the heel.
-Find a weightlifting shoe that fits your foot, and you may also find better weightlifting technique.
+The weight of a weightlifting shoe is not nearly as significant as the need for stability, flexibility of the sole, and height of the heel.
+Find a weightlifting shoe that fits your foot, and you may also find a better weightlifting technique.

 weightlifting